bvoorhees/code_and_data_for_the_people_analytics_enthusiast/README.md

 ## Contributing

 Any contributions are welcome and encouraged.
 For new content, please submit a pull request.
-For issues, please submit an issue.
+For problems, please submit an issue.